Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 The optimizer assumes thus that the investment costs scale with the maximum size of the assets, i.e. the profiles of the assets provided by the user.
 This is also the case when the total heat demand of the system is lower than what the source(s) can deliver per time step.

-..
-Specifically for demands, the optimizer routine sets the investment cost based on the maximum demand as often the size of the demand is not separately specified.

 The total variable operational expenditure (opex), :math:`C_{var,opex,tot}`, are the cost that depend on the operation of the asset.
 These cost are computed as:

 .. math::